Frequently asked

 Who can still qualify via Equivalent Means?

-Equivalent Means is part of the Legal Practice Course (LPC) route, which is gradually closing.
-Eligibility now turns on the Solicitors Regulation Authority's (SRA) transitional arrangements — here's what they mean in practice.
+Equivalent Means is part of the Legal Practice Course (LPC) route, which is gradually closing (applicants have until 31 December 2032 to apply for admission via this route).
+Eligibility turns on the Solicitors Regulation Authority's (SRA) transitional arrangements - here's what they mean in practice.

-In short: if you started a Qualifying Law Degree (QLD) in September 2022 or later, Equivalent Means is not open to you, and the Solicitors Qualifying Examination (SQE) — taken alongside a training contract, in-house scheme or solicitor apprenticeship — is the route to qualification.
-Everyone using the LPC route, Equivalent Means included, must be admitted by 31 December 2032.
-The detail below explains the exceptions and edge cases.
+In short - if you started a Qualifying Law Degree (QLD) in September 2022 or later, the Equivalent Means route is not available to you.
+You must qualify through the Solicitors Qualifying Examination (SQE), alongside qualifying experience such as a training contract, in-house scheme or solicitor apprenticeship.
+Anyone qualifying via the LPC route, including Equivalent Mean, must be admitted by 31 December 2032.
+The information below explains the limited exceptions and edge cases.

 Eligibility under the transitional arrangements